Living with the condition since 2007

 Greg has seen hand therapists, manual body workers, acupuncturists and taken prescribed drugs.
 None of these had a direct effect on the hand.

 In 2011, Greg began studies with Jerald Harscher, a guitarist who also had FD but made a full recovery through the practice of Body Mapping.
-This, combined with Rolfing made it possible to begin regaining control of his hand.
-Greg continues to study with Jerald to this day.
-He has yet to make a full recovery, but has eliminated many of the symptoms.
+This, combined with the study of PPD made it possible to regain control of his hand.
+Greg continues to study with Jerald to this day and is proud to have accomplished a resolution of his symptoms.

 Long Term Effects

 The short terms effects of Focal Dystonia are devastating.
-The long term effects depend on how quickly recovery happens.
+The long term effects depend on how quickly recovery happens and in which context recovery takes place.
 In Greg's case, recovery had to be balanced with the need to remain employable with the need to completely re-invent how he plays so that the symptoms dissapear altogether.
-This was not easy as the symptoms persisted.
-Greg compensated with painful movements while living in fear of losing work altogether.
-Additionally Greg has had to recalibrate his artistic future as it will certainly look different than he imagined it would 10 years ago.
+This was not easy as the symptoms persisted in nearly every profession situation.
+As is common with musician's injuries, there exists the fear that one will lose professional standing if the injury is revealed.
+This can and did cause a great deal of stress and anxiety.
+While playing Greg compensated for the dystonia with painful movements while living in fear of losing work altogether.
+Like many with this disorder, Greg had to recalibrate his artistic future in favor of recovery.

 Greg has spent the last 10 years in "recovery" mode.
 Much of his time is spent re-learning to play while simultaneously maintaining a career.
 The down side of this mode is that recovery comes first and professional development has taken a back seat.
-The upside is that, despite the ongoing feat of reclaiming lost technical abilities, Greg is emerging a better artist, musician and instrumentalist than before.
-Though his professional future is veiled, Greg looks forward to continuing his recovery and reclaiming his artistry.
+The upside is that, despite the ongoing feat of reclaiming lost technical abilities, Greg is emerging a better artist, musician and instrumentalist and looks forward to continuing his recovery and reclaiming his artistry.